We've found three approaches with the power to shape attitudes and motivate action, to effect change. These approaches

 Water Docs Where-You-Live

 Organize a Water Docs Where-You-Live Community Screening or mini-film-festival for your group or neighbourhood.
 Every culture in Ontario's rich tapestry has its own special connection to water.
 Our wide range of inspiring water documentaries has been enjoyed to date at events province wide.
 Different communities have also enjoyed holding our Water Journey workshop, a galvanizing experiential forum that helps people turn their experiences of water into positive environmental action.

 Water Docs @ School Action Projects

-Water Docs @ School is a seven-month long learning and action program designed for Ontario Grade 7 & 8 students.
+Water Docs @ School is an 8-month long learning and action program designed for Ontario Grade 7 & 8 students.
 It uses a unique, hands-on approach to bring them into a close relationship with water, building their understanding of water systems and instilling a passion for water stewardship.
 After learning about the local watershed and its issues, students switch to action mode with a community environmental water project.
 Classes create documentary films of their projects and processes and are celebrated at a Student Recognition Day, with prizes for the best project and the best film.